 When you point to a post, the reply, quote, and email author functions appear.

 For instructors, the edit and delete functions are also available.

 Students can edit or delete their own posts only if the instructor has enabled those settings.

-The content editor enables you to format text, embed media, and attach files.
+The content editor allows you to format text, embed media, and attach files.